cinnData/PythonBootcamp/Lectures/[PY-05] Control statements.md

 5. The **Fibonacci numbers** are 1, 1, 2, 3, 5, 8, 13, 21, etc. Except for the first two terms of this sequence, both equal to 1, every term is the sum of the two preceding terms.
 Use a loop to calculate the first 10 Fibonacci numbers.
 Based on that loop, write a function which, given a number, returns a list of Fibonacci numbers of that length.

+6. A **prime** is a positive integer greater than 1 that is not a product of two smaller positive integers.
+Starting with a list `primes = 2]`, use a loop for building the list of primes lower than 100.
+The number 100 of course can be replaced ny any other number, so yopu would be probably be able to write a function that takes an integer `n` and returns the numer of primes lower than `n`.

-6. Write a function that drops the duplicate items from a list, keeping the order.
+7. Write a function that drops the duplicate items from a list, keeping the order.
 For instance, given the list `['a'. 'f', 'a', 'b']`, that function would return `['a'. 'f', 'b']`.

-7. A **nested list** is a list of lists, that is, a list whose items are lists.
+8. A **nested list** is a list of lists, that is, a list whose items are lists.
 For instance, `[[1, 2], [], ['a']]`.
 Write a function that *flattens* a nested list, transforming it into a new list whose items are the items contained in the items of the original list.
 Given the above example, that function would return `[1, 2, 'a']`.

-8. Write a function that combines strings from two lists of the same length, pasting every string from the second list after every string from the first list.
+9. Write a function that combines strings from two lists of the same length, pasting every string from the second list after every string from the first list.
 For instance, given the lists `['A', 'B']` and `['X', 'Y']`, that function would return the list `['AX', 'AY', 'BX', 'BY']`.